andrew/ultimate-awesome/README.md

 - [awesome-hand-pose-estimation](https://github.com/xinghaochen/awesome-hand-pose-estimation) - Awesome work on hand pose estimation/tracking.
 - [offline-first](https://github.com/pazguille/offline-first) - :electric_plug: Everything you need to know to create offline-first web apps.
 - [awesome-frida](https://github.com/dweinstein/awesome-frida) - Awesome Frida - A curated list of Frida resources  (
+- [awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux.
 - [awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies.
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.
 - [awesome-ai-residency](https://github.com/dangkhoasdc/awesome-ai-residency) - List of AI Residency Programs.